zerowords/CRUDx2/README.md

 CRUDx2
 ======

-A double layer CRUD based on cpfthw, maybe a CMS
+A double layer CRUD based on github fRuiApps/cpfthw, maybe a CMS